failed-peanut/java/README.md

 [code](https://github.com/failedpeanut/Java/blob/main/failedpeanut/src/com/failedpeanut/DistinctCharactersWithCount.java)

 ---
-### Given a sorted array arr of distinct integers,return the lowest index i for which arr[i] == i.Return null if there is no such index.
+### Given a sorted array arr of distinct integers,return the lowest index i for which arr[i] == i.
+Return null if there is no such index.

 ```java
 given the array [-5, -3, 2, 3], return 2 since arr[2] == 2.